Stereo-Images/open/README.md

 > *Designed for desktop browsers.*

-[*Open*](https://stereo-images.github.io/open/) began with the sound of cathedral bells drifting through an open window.
-The sound belonged in that room, and I felt its absence when I moved.
-That memory became the wellspring for this piece.

-# Open

-> *Designed for desktop browsers.*

 Bells are instruments of distance.
 Their sound travels far, and that distance is tinged with a special kind of melancholy—the kind that comes after a struggle.
 I have wanted a music which studies this journey within sound itself: the collision of waves harmonic and inharmonic, and the long decay that follows.
 Distance gives resonance.

 What resonates? [*Open*](https://stereo-images.github.io/open/) answers that question in a multitude of ways.
 As a generative piece, every tone is a new physical event, ringing in a particular way and gesturing towards the next.
 As a browser installation, wherever I go, I carry that distance with me.